woolgathering/woolgathering.github.io/events.md

 ## 2024

-__03.19.2024__ _ACTIONS_ for piano and computer musician by Roger Reynolds.
+__03.26.2024__ _ACTIONS_ for piano and computer musician by Roger Reynolds.
 With Eric Huebner, piano.
 Lippes Concert Hall, University of Buffalo (Buffalo, New York)

-__03.18.2024__ Lecture on computer music practice.
+__03.25.2024__ Lecture on computer music practice.
 University of Buffalo Department of Music (Buffalo, New York)

+__03.17.2024__ Sound design for [_Knowing/Not Knowing_](https://parkandmarket.ucsd.edu/event/knowing-not-knowing/) with Roger Reynolds, Kyle Johnson, Robert Castro, and Steve Schick.
+Park & Market (San Diego, California)

+__03.10.2024__ _PASSAGE_ with Roger Reynolds.
+Pearson Theater, Meyer Labratory (Oakland, California)

-__03.09.2024__ _ACTIONS_ for piano and computer musician by Roger Reynolds.
-With Eric Huebner, piano.
+__03.09.2024__ _PERSISTENCE_ for cello and computer musician by Roger Reynolds.
+With Peter Ko, cello.
 CNMAT, UC Berkeley (Berkeley, California)

 ## 2023